Mytilicola orientalis

 Mytilicola orentalis (known as 'oyster redworm' or 'red worm disease') is an intestinal copepod parasite of bivalves with a direct life cycle.
-It is native to the waters around Japan and was first described in the Japanese Sea and was introduced to Europe in the 1960s and 70's with oyster imports.
+It is native to the waters around Japan and was first described in the Sea of Japan and was introduced to Europe in the 1960s and 70's with oyster imports.
 Since then it has also been observed in the Wadden and the Baltic Sea.
 It has a wide range of host species in both its native range and in Europe.

 Ecology

 In a naturally infected population of pacific oysters 14% of the oysters were infected, with up to 20 M. orientalis in one oyster.

 The diet of this parasitic species in the blue mussel host consists of both host tissue and organic material in the gut of the host.
 The latter means that in some respects the species can be seen as a commensal and does not have to negatively impact its host.

 Females are often larger than males.